Muchukota-Shiva/FreeCodeCamp_codes/FrontEndLibraries/Projects/JavaScriptCalculator/ReadMe.md

 # Project 4 - JavaScript Calculator
 <li> A proper and eye catchy calculator with all the standard functions
 <li> Comes with 2 displays, one showing currently entered number and one showing entire equation if any.
-<li> Recongizes errors such as zero division or operations too big.

 Used a mixture of HTML,CSS,JavaScript,React,Redux